 Given the current political situation many were waiting to see how the voting would turn out between Ukraine and Russia.
 Happily the two countries chose to focus on the music rather than on snubs, with the Ukrainians awarding the Russian entry 4 points and, despite being almost drowned out by very loud boos from the 10,000 strong crowd, the Russian spokesman gave Ukraine 7 points.

 Britain had high hopes this year following Bonnie Tyler’s disappointing showing in 2013.
 Leicestershire’s Molly Smitten-Downes had been tipped for a top five finish and performed her song, Children Of The Universe, with passion but ultimately only managed a meagre 40 points and ran in 17th.
 Some argued she suffered from appearing last in the final but others have pointed to traditionally biased and reciprocal voting patterns among newly independent Eastern European states.

 Conchita Wurst’s win is another milestone in Eurovision’s glittering history and in part emulates the 1998 victory of Israel’s transgender music act, Dana International.
 However, we live in a very different social climate in 2014 and Conchita’s success can be seen as progress against that cultural background.

 During the winner’s press conference Conchita underlined the point: "I felt like tonight Europe showed that we are a community of respect and tolerance.”

-To book a music act or performer contact Champions Speakers on 0207 1010 553 or fill out our online form.
+To book a music act or entertainer contact Champions Speakers on 0207 1010 553 or fill out our online form.